syncfusion-content/windowsforms-docs/WindowsForms/colorui/Getting-Started.md

 ## Select a color and group

-At run time, a particular color group tab should be focused or selected using the [SelectedColorGroup](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.ColorUIControl~SelectedColorGroup.html) property.
+At runtime, a particular color group tab should be focused or selected using the [SelectedColorGroup](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.ColorUIControl~SelectedColorGroup.html) property.

 The options are as follows,